Liam-Fisher/100-days-of-code/log.md

 In regards to stream types, the connecting/disconnecting is starting to get a little repetitive, I think I'm going to start creating a generic method for connecting two compatible stream types, once I make a nice chart of what those are.

+### Day 14: March 30th 2024

+**Today's Progress:**  Didn't have a whole lot of time again today.
+Decided to take some of the code I've reused throughout the library and create some resuable functions.
+Trying to standardize some of the functionality so it's usable through a CLI as well as a GUI, and today this also included creating "command" functions for a few of the services that allow the control of objects.

+**Thoughts:** I really enjoy writing abstract code, unfortunately that doesn't seem to happen it the right timeline.
+Been learning a little more about design patterns and trying to factor them into my workflow.

+~~### Day 15: March 31st 2024~~

+**UH OH:** Today was a miss unfortunately.
+I started adding some methods to the rnbo component, but ended up getting tired and had to go to bed.
+Tomorrow is a new month though!

+### Day 15: April 1st 2024

+**Today's Progress:** Decided to swap it up today and create a site to host some of the stuff I'm building.
+This was a lot more tooling than writing code but I pushed my comfort zone so I'm gonna count it.
+Didn't end up actually hosting the site as I'm not really sure what to put but the configuration is all there.

+**Thoughts:** I've dabbled in firebase a bit before but it's been a few months since I actually initialized a new project, and I forgot how slow and error-prone the process feels.
+This one really sapped the motivation out of me like nothing else but I am glad that I gave it a shot at least.

+### Day 16 April 2nd 2024

+**Today's Progress:** Managed to get the site up at 100-doc.web.app , but struggled with getting the firebase services to work with the full standalone angular model.

+**Thoughts:** Although this is probably the best time to push boundaries and learn something new, I don't want to get too stuck/fixated on a new way of doing things (e.g. standalone) if the way I'm familiar with works just as well for creating simple demo projects.